rhaleblian/pirix/README.md

 If you want the atlantis demo,

     cd src/demo/atlantis
-    make
+    make install
-    ./atlantis

-Follow the same pattern for the ideas and glutmech demos.
+Follow the same pattern for any of the other demos.

-On a Pi 3B running Raspbian Buster, the GL demos run too fast! :D
+The Toolchest has menu items to launch them.

 ## Does this hackamadoodle only work on the Pi?